Order of St. Cuthbert: Work

 Monastics in the Order believe that life is most fully lived integrated.
 Every action, every decision, every task, no matter the perceived significance, is an opportunity to worship God, and to recognize the lordship of Jesus.
 Humanity is called to be fruitful, to live the image of God in which created by joining in continued creation.
 As sojourners on the way, the standard of success with every job and task is only to please God.
 As current monastics of this Order are primarily ordained or commissioned clerics, this commitment is often carried out vocationally.

 Study

 Commitment to learning and wisdom for the sake of others is a known charism of the Celtic tradition of monasticism.
-Dedication to deep study and mastery of Holy Scripture, history, liturgy, and the disciplines of spiritual formation is both holy and useful.
-Interestingly, many of the monastics of this community have advanced educational degrees to the doctorate level and the order does include adherents who are college and seminary professors.
+Dedication to deep study and mastery of Holy Scripture, history, liturgy, and the disciplines of spiritual formation is considered to be both holy and useful.
+Many of the monastics of this community have advanced educational degrees to the doctorate level and the order does include adherents who are college and seminary professors.

-The Customary of the Order
+The Customs of the Order

 The brothers of the order shall commit themselves to faithfully ordering their lives according the following customs and priorities: